 How to create S3 bucket using terraform

-To create an Amazon S3 bucket using Terraform, you need to define the necessary resources in a `.tf` file and then apply the configuration using the Terraform CLI.
-Here’s a step-by-step guide on how to do this:
+file and then apply the configuration using the Terraform CLI.
+Here's a step-by-step guide on how to do this:

 1. Install Terraform: